< Back

 Adoration of the Child.
 Wood, 140 in dia.

 The infant Baptist, wearing a camel skin, kneels in prayer beside the Christ Child, who embraces the Baptist's reed cross as he lies against a bundle.
 Adolescent, curly haired angels stand on the right with long flutes.
 The white bird perched on the beam may represent the dove of the Holy Spirit.
 Through the door of the stable, St Joseph is seen taking the ox and ass to pasture and the tiny figures of the Magi are visible on the hill.
+In the shadows behind the Virgin, one can just make out a mouse sitting on a shelf.
 There is a replica (identical in composition but darker in tone) in the Hermitage at St Petersburg.
-The Borghese version appears to be slightly unfinished (particularly in the flesh tones), but may rather be abraded by overcleaning.
+The Borghese version looks slightly unfinished (particularly in the flesh tones), but may rather be abraded by overcleaning.
 It was ascribed to Giovanni Bellini when first documented in a 1693 inventory, hanging over a door in the Palazzo Borghese.
 After attributions to Raphael and Fra Bartolommeo in early nineteenth-century inventories, Gustavo Frizzoni (1870) was the first to recognise Piero di Cosimo as the artist.
 Usually considered comparatively late (about 1510-12).

 Rome.
 Vatican.
 Sistine Chapel.